Security-Onion-Solutions/securityonion-docs/best-practices.rst

 Best Practices
 ==============

-Security Onion provides lots of options and flexibility, but for best results we recommend the following best practices:
+Security Onion provides lots of options and flexibility, but for best results we recommend the following best practices.

 Installation
 ------------